Mano1498/Prognosis_Ai_Project/README.md

 **Empowering Health Decisions:** By offering quick and reliable disease risk assessments, this application allows individuals to take proactive steps towards improving their health.

 **Open Source:** The project is open-source, making it accessible for researchers and developers to contribute and enhance its capabilities.

+# How to Use:
+Simply input the required medical parameters, and Prognosis AI will provide you with an accurate risk assessment for the selected disease.

+# Contributing:
+We welcome contributions from the open-source community to improve the accuracy and expand the capabilities of Prognosis AI.
+Please feel free to submit issues, feature requests, and pull requests.